nf-core/website/markdown/events/2021/hackathon-october-2021.md

 We will be a lot of people working in parallel during this hackathon, so to stay organised we have a recommended workflow:

-1. :speech_balloon: Chat with your group to get an overview of what is going on
+1. :speech_balloon: Most of the event will happen on [Gather town](gather.town).
+You can chat there with your group to get an overview of what is going on.
-2. <i class="fab fa-slack"></i> Join the relevant Slack channel to stay up to date and discuss with your project members
+2. <i class="fab fa-slack"></i> Join the `#hackathon-oct2021-public` Slack channel to stay up to date with the hackathon events.
-3. <i class="fab fa-github"></i> Find a task to work on using the GitHub Project Board
+3. <i class="fab fa-github"></i> Find a task to work on using the [GitHub Project Board]()
     * If you have something you want to do that's not there, please make an issue (e.g. in the nf-core/modules repository if you are adding a new module) and add it to the board
 4. :raising_hand: Assign yourself to the issue that you're currently working on (preferably one issue at a time)
     * This is so that multiple people don't accidentally work on the same task